Will of Fortune: the Connecticut Legal Battle Involving an Internet Will Signed at Foxwoods

 As to the rest of Mrs. Dix’s arguments, Judge Shortall also was not convinced.

 “To construe the will so as to make Kathleen Dix an heir to any portion of Dennis Dix’s estate in excess of the five dollars he left her would fly in the face of his evident intent and violate the first principle of will construction.”
 Dix v.
 Dix et al., No. CV136019033.

 Although some of the portions of the will might have been confusing, ultimately both the Probate and Superior Court were convinced that Mr. Dix made his intent to disinherit his wife very clear.
 That said, according to Attorney Bridget Gallagher, the lawyer who represented Mr. Dix’s children who inherited, “this case illustrates why it is better to hire a lawyer to handle your will than to try to do it on your own. . . . .
 Dennis Dix’s decision to save money by using the will-creation software ended up costing his estate more due to the lengthy probate battle.”
 Not only did the will contest create a significant financial burden for the estate, but one can’t help but imagine the emotional toll it took on his family.

-To help ensure your wishes are clearly memorialized in a way that that makes it most likely that they will be efficiently carried out, consider having your will and related estate planning documents drafted by an attorney versed in trusts, estates and probate law, who will take the time to learn about you, your intentions, and any relevant particulars about your proposed executor and beneficiaries.
+To help ensure your wishes are clearly memorialized in a way that that makes it most likely that they will be efficiently carried out, consider having your will and related estate planning documents drafted by a experienced divorce attorney versed in trusts, estates and probate law, who will take the time to learn about you, your intentions, and any relevant particulars about your proposed executor and beneficiaries.
 A lawyer may be able to flag issues and provide guidance regarding some of your bequests.